whatcodehaveyougit/braggin-rights/README.md

 # Braggin-Rights

-Please note that this readme assume knowledge of git.
+Please note that this readme assumes knowledge of git.

 1. Git Clone the project and save it onto your desktop.